Correlated interaction effects in three-dimensional semi-Dirac semimetal: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 J.R.W. is grateful to Prof. G.-Z. Liu for the valuable discussions.
-We acknowledge the support from the National Key R\&D Program of China under Grants 2016YFA0300404, the National Natural Science Foundation of China under Grants 11974356, and U1832209, and the Collaborative Innovation Program of Hefei Science Center CAS under Grant 2019HSC-CIP002.
+We acknowledge the support from the National Natural Science Foundation of China under Grants 11974356, 12274414, and U1832209.
 A portion of this work was supported by the High Magnetic Field Laboratory of Anhui Province under Grant AHHM-FX-2020-01.